Skip to content

 Honorable Mentions

-Of course, Olympus makes many outstanding lenses for Wildlife photography, such as the Olympus 300mm F4 Pro, the Olympus 100-400mm F5-6,3, and the Olympus 150-400mm F4.5 IS Pro.
+Of course, choosing the best Olympus telephoto lens isn’t easy when you get to choose between lenses such as the Olympus 300mm F4 Pro, the Olympus 100-400mm F5-6,3, and the Olympus 150-400mm F4.5 IS Pro.
 However, these are specialized lenses designed for increasingly specific use cases.
 Therefore, making a broad recommendation is difficult.

-Best Olympus Lens for Portraits – Olympus 45mm F1.4 Pro
+Best Olympus Portrait Lens – Olympus 45mm F1.4 Pro

 In addition, the Olympus 45mm F1.2 features coated optics, a weather-resistant body, and an excellent manual focus clutch with a single customizable L-Fn button.
 Overall, there’s nothing not to like except, perhaps, the price.